William Hamling (publisher): The adult paperback empire

 In 1959, Hamling started publishing paperback novels.
 Originally, these novels were published under the trade name of Nightstand Books, Midnight Reader, and Regency Books.
 Nightstand Books was an imprint for paperback original sex novels by authors working under house names.
 (Later imprints included Leisure Books, Ember Library, Midnight Readers, and others).
 Still later, books were published under the trade name of Greenleaf Classics.

 In 1959, Harlan Ellison, along with his wife Charlotte [Stein], moved to Evanston where Harlan was employed by William Hamling at Rogue.
-Ellison had returned to Chicago, to setup William Hamling's black box operation for publishing pornography under the false front company of Blake Pharmaceuticals, housed in the offices next door to the headquarters for Rogue.
+Ellison had returned to Chicago, to set up William Hamling's black box operation for publishing pornography under the false front company of Blake Pharmaceuticals, housed in the offices next door to the headquarters for Rogue.
 The "black box operation" was how they received manuscripts secretly provided for by the Scott Meredith Literary Agency.

 Writing and editing for William Hamling's Rogue magazine was the "story" to cover Ellison's real activities.
 Ellison started Blake, did six titles in 1959, and then walked away from the job cold without notice.
 Hamling followed him to New York City and bribed him to come back, continue with Blake, and he was given the bonus of editing books for Hamling's Regency Books.

 Under the Regency imprint Hamling published novels and anthologies by writers such as B. Traven, Kurt Vonnegut, Robert Bloch, Philip José Farmer, and Clarence Cooper Jr. He also published pornography created by Robert Silverberg and Harlan Ellison.
 Ellison arranged for Algis Budrys to be his assistant but in reality was setting Budrys up to take over and had plans to again walk away cold without notice.
 However, Budrys blew Ellison's plans away by telling Hamling what Ellison was about to do.
 Hamling fired Ellison, and replaced him with Budrys (who hired Earl Kemp as his assistant in 1961).
 After this internal reorganization Hamling paid Ellison to write back cover blurbs for Nightstand Books, and then cut him off cold.
 With Ellison out of the way Hamling had the blurbs written by the Blake staff, then numbering about four (Kemp among them), not counting his stepson Eddie Yerxa.

 In 1964 Hamling moved his family to Palm Springs.
 When Hamling first moved to California, Greenleaf continued to publish the magazines.
 A subsequently formed corporation, Corinth, published paperback books, and Reed Enterprises was organized to do the distribution.
 Later, in 1966 and 1967 the book and magazine publishing were consolidated under the Greenleaf banner and Corinth was liquidated, so there remained Greenleaf and Reed Enterprises, only.

 From 1961 on his primary editor was Earl Kemp.
 Pseudonymous writers for Kemp/Hamling included Lawrence Block, Marion Zimmer Bradley, Harlan Ellison, Evan Hunter, Robert Silverberg, Arnold Hano, and Donald E. Westlake.